 When your freelance work provides an income close to your full-time job’s pay, it is tempting to consider leaving the latter for a work-from-home opportunity.

-Who wouldn't love taking control over his or her own time?
+Who wouldn’t love taking control of his or her own time?
 You can work and take a break anytime you want.
 Work in your pajamas without getting told about the dress code.

 But before you fully dive in, you must ask these financial questions to get prepared: